Kroncke Laboratory

 The Variant Browser

-A major challenge facing contemporary genomic medicine is the clinical community’s desire for yes/no answers to the nuanced question of whether a specific genetic variant will produce a meaningful phenotype.
-Today’s framework classifies variants from likely pathogenic / pathogenic to likely benign / benign, with most stuck as a variant of uncertain significance.
-At VariantBrowser.org we instead present a data-driven estimate of disease penetrance alongside the raw data, in searchable tables, for interpreting variants in KCNQ1, KCNH2, and SCN5A.
+Genomic medicine wants yes/no answers to a nuanced question — whether a specific variant will produce a meaningful phenotype.
+Today's framework classifies variants from pathogenic to benign, with most stuck as a variant of uncertain significance.

-Heuristically, the diagnostic information one learns about a variant from its three-dimensional location, in vitro functional data, and in silico predictors is roughly equivalent to clinically phenotyping 10–20 heterozygotes.
+Heuristically, the diagnostic information one learns about a variant from its 3D location, in vitro functional data, and in silico predictors is roughly equivalent to clinically phenotyping 10–20 heterozygotes.
 Published in PLOS Genetics (2020), Circ.
 Genomic & Precision Medicine (2021), and Genetics in Medicine (2022).

 Open-source toolkit